Royals step into the void as government struggles with a divided Malaysia

 “Umno also appeared to be presented as the representatives of Muslims despite the recent decline in support among its Malay base,” she said.

-Such populist tendencies bodes ill for further reforms down the road.
-Looming large is the need to slash subsidies – which regularly takes up over a fifth of the national budget – in a bid to contain government liabilities that have crossed to over RM1.5 trillion (S$426.3 billion), more than 80 per cent of the country’s domestic output.
+Such populist tendencies bode ill for further reforms down the road.
+Looming large is the need to slash subsidies – which regularly take up over a fifth of the national budget – in a bid to contain government liabilities that have gone over RM1.5 trillion (S$426.5 billion), more than 80 per cent of the country’s domestic output.

 Although policymakers aim to ensure Malaysia’s poorest still have access to targeted subsidies or cash transfers, the cuts will still have a knock-on effect on inflation, hurting Malaysians across the board at a time when the government’s approval ratings have dived below 50 per cent.